Old English grammar: Strong verbs

 Strong verbs use a Germanic form of conjugation known as ablaut.
 They form the past tense by changing their stem vowel.
 These verbs still exist in modern English; sing, sang, sung is a strong verb, as are swim, swam, swum and break, broke, broken.
 In modern English, strong verbs are rare, and they are mostly categorised as irregular verbs.

 In Old English, meanwhile, strong verbs were much more common and were not considered irregular.
 The system of strong verbs was more coherent, including seven major classes, each with its own pattern of stem changes.

 Over time the system of strong verbs became less functional: new verbs were coined or borrowed as weak verbs, meaning strong verbs became rarer, and sound changes made their patterns harder to distinguish.
 Many verbs that in Old English were strong verbs, such as: abide, bake, ban, bark, bow, braid, burst, carve, chew, climb, creep, delve, drag, fare, fart, flee, float, flow, gnaw, grip, help, laugh, leap, let, load, lock, melt, milk, mow, quell, read, row, shine, shove, slay, sleep, sneeze, spurn, starve, step, suck, swallow, sweep, swell, thresh, walk, wash, weep, wreak, and yield have become weak verbs in modern English.
 This tendency for strong verbs to become weak dates as far back as Old English: sleep (slǣpan) and read (rǣdan) both shifted from strong to weak in the Old English period.

 Learning strong verbs is often a challenge for students of Old English, though modern English speakers may see connections between the old verb classes and their modern forms.

 The classes had the following distinguishing features to their infinitive stems, each corresponding to particular stem changes within their strong-conjugating paradigms:

-The first past stem is used in the past, for the first- and third-person singular.
+The first past stem is used in the past, for the first and third-person singular.
 The second past stem is used for second-person singular, and all persons in the plural (as well as the preterite subjunctive).
-Strong verbs also exhibit i-mutation of the stem in the second- and third-person singular in the present tense.
+Strong verbs also exhibit i-mutation of the stem in the second and third-person singular in the present tense.

-The third class went through so many sound changes that it was barely recognisable as a single class.
+The third class went through many sound changes, becoming barely recognisable as a single class.
 The first was a process called 'breaking'.
 Before h, and r + another consonant, æ turned into ea, and e to eo.
-Also, before l + another consonant, the same happened to æ, but e remained unchanged (except before combination lh).
+Also, before l + another consonant, the same happened to æ, but e remained unchanged (except before the combination lh).

 A second sound change turned e to i, æ to a, and o to u before nasals.

 Altogether, this split the third class into four sub-classes:

 Regular strong verbs were all conjugated roughly the same, with the main differences being in the stem vowel.
 Thus stelan "to steal" represents the strong verb conjugation paradigm.